scottgall/pandas-challenge/README.md

 * Scores by school type

 ## Observable Trends
 * `Charter` schools in this district tend to have better overall scores than `District` schools.
-The top 5 performing schools based on overall passing percentages (math & reading) are all Charter schools, while the bottom 5 performing schools are all District schools. %90.43 of students at Charter schools were passing overall while only %53.67 of students at District schools were passing overall.
+The top 5 performing schools based on overall passing percentages (math & reading) are all Charter schools, while the bottom 5 performing schools were all District schools. %90.43 of students at Charter schools were passing overall while only %53.67 of students at District schools were passing overall.
-* School spending per student seems to correlate with performance. %90.37 of students attending schools where the per-student spending was above $585 were passing overall.
-The percentage of passing students declines as school spending decreases.
+* School spending per student seemed to correlate with performance. %90.37 of students attending schools where the per-student spending was above $585 were passing overall.
+The percentage of passing students declined as school spending decreased.